LOCAL COLLEGE ATHLETE UPDATE: Sean East II

 Sean East II (Missouri): The New Albany graduate is a senior on the men’s basketball team.
-The 6-3 point guard had eight points, three assists and two rebounds off the bench in the seventh-seeded Tigers’ 76-65 win over No. 10 seed Utah State in a first-round NCAA Tournament game Thursday in Sacramento, Calif.
-He was 3 for 6 from the field, including 0 of 1 from 3-point range, and 2 for 2 from the free throw line while committing four fouls and three turnovers in 28 minutes of action.
-Missouri (25-9) will face No. 15 seed Princeton (22-8) at 6:10 p.m.
-Saturday evening in a second-round South Region game.
-Princeton upset second-seeded Arizona 59-55 in another first-round contest Thursday.
-If Mizzou can win that game it would advance to a Sweet 16 game at the KFC Yum!
-Center in Louisville.
+The 6-3 point guard had eight points, three steals, three rebounds and one blocked shot off the bench in the seventh-seeded Tigers’ 78-63 loss to No. 15 seed Princeton in a second-round NCAA Tournament game Saturday in Sacramento, Calif.
+He was 3 for 10 from the field, including 0 of 3 from 3-point range, and 2 for 2 from the free throw line while committing one personal foul in 23 minutes of action.
+East finished the season averaging 7.3 points, 2.6 assists, 2.1 rebounds, 1.3 steals and 23.4 minutes per game while shooting 44.4 percent form the field and 83.6 percent from the free throw line for the Tigers (25-10).

 Commented